rakutentech/dotfiles-boshrelease/README.md

   - wwsh completion
 7. properties dump:
   - Use `show-bosh-properties` command to see properties that's used by bosh-template.
 Useful for debugging.
+8. `set-ps1`
+  - A small function helps you to set informative prompt.
+By default it puts information such as `spec.deployment`, `job_name/index`, `ip` on PS1.
+  - You can also easily customize your prompt with `set-ps1`.
+Check `set-ps1 -h` for details.

 # Something else
 For some reason, by default the bash in stemcell doesnot recognize `.profile` or `.bash_profile`, and it will only read the already existed `.bashrc`.
 Therefore this release use `.bash_aliases` to trigger customized `shrc` script.